(1) The Returning Judge

 But it does not matter what they find or don’t find, they won’t be able to stop the impacts that are predicted in both the Old and New Testaments, and many other prophecies.
 It is not unusual to find several asteroids a year flying by Earth; they were not even noticed before the watch began.
 Even though Dr. Shoemaker was looking for such asteroids, it was not a known concern or an ongoing project by many people like it has become since the Shoemaker-Levy comet impacts.
 Therefore, the comet hitting Jupiter in 1994 is when the world woke up to the danger of cosmic impacts and began watching the skies for potentially dangerous asteroids and comets.
 And since that is when the “watch” officially began, it is highly probable that is also when the 6th Seal was opened.

-Many people believe that what the Bible calls “signs” in the sky could be the approach of a comet, but there is evidence that the signs are events that are much more awesome than just a comet, as we will soon learn!
+Many people believe that the “signs” in the sky mentioned in the Bible could be the approach of a comet, but there is evidence that the signs are events that are much more awesome than just a comet, as we will soon learn!
 Direct danger is not all we should be looking for from space.
 The signs Jesus spoke about include strange or unusual things, “wonders in the heavens,” Joel said.
 Things will happen that are unexpected, and that we have never seen before.

 (4) When You Do Not Expect Him

 “So you also must be ready, because the Son of Man will come at an hour when you do not expect him.”
 (Matthew 24:44)

 Jesus is talking about destruction coming upon the whole world, so we “must be ready.”
 How can we watch for the coming thief and have a shelter ready like Noah if he will come when we do not expect him?
 I believe this passage refers to the length of time that has transpired since the time of Christ.
 Jesus continues speaking about this same subject in the very next parable, which clearly states, “My master is staying away a long time.”